Stuffed Potatoes

 • Pierce with a fork.
 Pierce the outside of the potatoes with a fork several times before baking.
 This allows for the steam to escape and makes the flesh easier to scoop.
 It also alleviates any fear of the potatoes exploding.

-• Cook them in the air fryer.
-If I’m making a small batch, I like to adapt my air fryer baked potato recipe to transform them into the stuffed version.
+• Use pre-cooked potatoes.
+If I’m making a small batch, I like to adapt my air fryer baked potato recipe to transform it into the stuffed version.
 It’s quicker and just as delicious.
+Alternatively, you can use my microwave baked potatoes, too.

 Don’t be afraid to mix up the fillings and toppings!
-Use these ideas to customize your potatoes:
+Here are some of my family’s tried and true combinations:

 • Broccoli and cheese– Fold cooked broccoli florets (or make a batch of air fryer broccoli) into the filling and top with shredded cheddar cheese or cheese sauce.